Dilemma in the Den of Lions (Daniel 6:4-9) – PART 2

 The Bible says in Daniel 6:6, they assembled together with the king.

 These ungodly men finally came to the conclusion in their diligent search that they had no “dirt” on Daniel and that he was clean.
-They had nothing that they could go to the king about an accuse him of.
+They had nothing that they could go to the king about and accuse him of.
 They could not find any fault or wrong doing in his conduct.
-What a testimony Daniel had that these men who deeply hated him, like the Pharisees hated Jesus, could not find anything wrong with him!
+What a testimony that Daniel had!
+These men deeply hated him like the Pharisees hated Jesus, but they could not find anything wrong with him.
 It was not because they did not look, but they found nothing that they were looking for.
 Daniel was consistent in his conduct, consecrated in his character, and conquered in his calling.
-These are some principles that we need to remember as Christians.
+There are some principles that we need to remember as Christians.

 Prayer, Father in Heaven, I humbly seek Your grace and guidance that I might honor and please You in all I do.
 Help me as I encounter daily challenges at work that I may glorify You in all my activities with honesty, integrity, character, and fairness.
 I pray Your blessings on all I do.
 In Jesus name, Amen.

 This was PART 2 of the series titled “Dilemma in the Den of Lions”.
 Please visit the website tomorrow for Part 3.